 If all you’re packing is business cards then chances are you’re going to get buried under the pile.
 Put together a press kit that showcases your badassery (new word alert) and make it accessible to viewers from your site.
 You’re also going to need a physical press kit to hand out to sponsors (the ones in the open marketplace).
 This thing needs to rock!
 I handed out burlap envelopes with my media kit in print last year and guess who was remembered.
 Guess who grew partnerships.
-What’s your skill set?
-Include a few of your favorite photos, an easy to read print out of stats and your brand concept, and make it fun.
+What’s your skillset?
+Include a few of your favourite photos, and easy to read print out of stats and your brand concept, and make it fun.
 You need to be unforgettable.
 If you don’t know where to turn or how to make a media kit, maybe you’re slammed...
 Check out my friend over at TwelveSkip.
-She does super sleek media kits for under $30.

-I recommend being sleek and having your media kit ready to distribute digitally.
-I love this company, they put my logo right on the flash drives and boom, I’m balling with the same game the PR reps are bringing.
+I recommend being sleek and having your media kit ready to distribute digitally. they put my logo right on the flash drives and boom, I’m balling with the same game the PR reps are bringing.
 This makes you stand out, keeps your look professional and makes it easy for brands to keep your information and share it!